sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

 The @BeforeEach tag tells JUnit to run this function **before each test**.
 We need to do this because we want to make sure every test run is independent; that is, no single test affects any other.
 This is important because:

-a) We only want our tests to fail on their **own** conditions - outside factors should be removed from affecting our tests
+1. We only want our tests to fail on their **own** conditions - outside factors should be removed from affecting our tests
-b) We do not know what order our tests will run-in
+2. We do not know what order our tests will run-in

 You might be worried that all we're doing is adding a blank list of patrons, a blank map of books-to-copies entries, etc. However, remember: **all of these types are mutable**.
 What this means is even **after** I initialize `testLibrary` on the third line of my setup, I can **at any time** add values to either `patronList` or `testBookCopies` directly using the `add` and `put` methods respectively, and it will affect the state of `testLibrary`.
 We will use this to our advantage to make our tests much shorter and cleaner.